Lean Warehousing Principles: What is a lean warehouse?

 - Standardize (Seiketsu)

 The opposite of standardize is not implementing processes at all.
 To standardize involves creating specific step-by-step methods for each team member to follow at all times.
 These processes should be specific in their details and broad in their scope.
-Warehouse processes should even include a plan B operation.
+Lean warehousing processes should even include a plan B operation.
 This ensures smooth operations even when problems occur.

 - Sustain (Shitsuke)